Non-parametric Causal Inference in Dynamic Thresholding Designs: Introduction

-i.e., treatment effects are homogeneous and decay uniformly over time.
+i.e., treatment effects are homogeneous and decay uniformly over time\footnote{When the parametric model of \citet{cellini2010value} is satisfied and the horizon is infinite $(T=\infty)$, our population target $\tauRD$ reduces to the discounted sum $\sum_{t=0}^\infty \gamma^t\,\theta_t$ where $\theta_t$ is defined in \eqref{eq:cellini}; see \cref{lemma:Celini} for details.}.
 And, as shown by \citet{hsu2024dynamic}, their approach no longer recovers an ATT if we allow for treatment heterogeneity. \citet{hsu2024dynamic} propose an alternative analysis that avoids \eqref{eq:cellini}.
 But they in turn require a strong conditional mean independence assumption (CIA) which, e.g., in the 2-period case requires that the time-2 control potential outcomes be independent of the time-2 running variable for all units whose time-1 running variable is near the cutoff.\footnote{See Assumption 3.1.2 of \citet[p.~1049]{hsu2024dynamic} for a precise statement.
 This assumption is substantive, and would not hold in generic dynamic thresholding designs.
 In particular, the CIA assumption will generally not hold if control potential outcomes and the running variable both vary smoothly with some time-varying latent confounder; e.g., in our motivating example, it would generally not hold if FBS and health outcomes both vary smoothly with unobserved and time-varying health-seeking behaviors.} To the best of our knowledge our paper is the first to provide results on non-parametric causal inference for dynamic thresholding designs with generality that's comparable to standard results in the cross-sectional setting following \citet{Hahn-et-al-2001}.